-5. PRE-TEST OBSERVATIONS
+6. PRE-TEST OBSERVATIONS

-5.1 Determination of Grain Ratio in Cobs -Take ten samples of the cobs at random.
+6.1 Determination of Grain - Cob Ratio -Take ten samples of the de-sheathed (after removal of husk / sheath) cobs at random.
 Each sample shall be not less than one kg in weight.
-Separate the grain from the cobs manually for each sample.
-Take the weight of grain and shelled cob separately for each sample, and calculate their ratio.
-The average of the ten samples shall be taken as grain and shelled cob ratio.
+Separate the grain / kernel from the cobs manually for each sample.
+Take the weight of grain / kernel and shelled cob separately for each sample, and calculate their ratio.
+The average of the ten samples shall be taken as grain - cob ratio.

-5.2 Moisture Content of Grain -Take suitable samples of grain (see 5.1) and test them in accordance with IS : 4333 (Part II)-1967* for moisture determination.
+6.2 Moisture Content of Grain -Take suitable samples of grain (see 6.1) and test them in accordance with IS : 4333 (Part II)-1967* for moisture determination.